Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays

-The MV beamformer had the best CNR, gCNR, and sSNR metrics behind DAS for each coupling factor, but it did not improve resolution for coupling factors of two or four, making it the least suitable for large-element array designs.
-This difference in performance can be explained by considering the fact these beamformers were used in a low-element count scenario.
+The MV beamformer had the best CNR, gCNR, and sSNR metrics behind DAS for each coupling number, but it did not improve resolution for phantom or in vivo experiments.
+These differences in performance can be explained by considering the fact these beamformers were used in a low-element count scenario.
 With NSI, the fundamental idea is to form and invert a null \cite{agarwal_improving_2019}.
-A null can be created using as little as two elements, one positive and one negative, meaning this method should still be effective with fewer elements.
+A null can be created using as little as two elements, one positive and one negative, meaning this method should still be effective at improving resolution with fewer elements.
 However, with MV beamforming, the idea is to calculate apodization weights that minimize the power of the apodized signal while maintaining unit gain at the focal point \cite{synnevag_adaptive_2007}.
-With fewer elements, and thus fewer apodization weights, the rejection of signals from outside the focal point is reduced, making MV less effective for low-element count scenarios.
-The DCF beamformer estimates the coherence of signals across multiple elements, in this case directional projections of the matrix elements.
-With low element counts, the coherence estimate might be less accurate, making this method less effective with fewer elements as well.
-It also reduces speckle the most out of all beamformers because speckle signal is not coherent.
+With fewer elements, and thus fewer apodization weights, the rejection of signals from outside the focal point is reduced, making MV less effective at improving resolution for low-element count scenarios.
+The DCF beamformer estimates the coherence of signals across directional projections of the matrix elements \cite{wu_directional_2025}.
+With low element counts, the coherence estimate might be highly noisy, introducing large deviations in the coherence factor between adjacent pixels, and explaining its drastic reduction to sSNR.